+44 (0)1604 968 820 Speak to an expert

 Step 2: Collect the data

 In an ideal world, all the data you need will be digitised and easily accessible.
-This might not be the case if your data management hasn’t been up to scratch, or if you’re using some archaic systems.
+This might not be the case if your data management hasn’t been up to scratch, or you’re using some archaic systems.

 It’s important to dig deep at this stage, as you will be cleansing the data at a later stage.
-Draw on the aid of colleagues to find sales records, inventory reports, customer surveys, marketing statistics, and any other relevant data sources.
+Draw on the aid of colleagues to find sales records, inventory reports, customer surveys, marketing statistics, and any other suitable data sources.

 Step 3: Organise and cleanse